Sirvelia-Labs/Audio-Playlist-for-WooCommerce/README.txt

 Audio player with playlist for WooCommerce products.

+Playlist on Products will appear automatically on their Single Producte page.

 == Installation ==

 This section describes how to install the plugin and get it working.